1700s

 2000s

-In the early 2000s, a building study reported the church needed millions of dollars in restoration work.
+A building study was completed on Assumption Church, and it found that the church needed millions of dollars in restoration work.

 After two failed restoration and fundraising campaigns, Bishop Fabbro announced on Labour Day weekend 2014 that Assumption Church would close.
 The parish community was moved to the former Holy Name of Mary Church on McEwan Avenue.